binary-com/academy/_posts/en/2015-11-19-Binarydotcom-celebrates-200000-facebook-likes.md

 ---
 layout: post
-title: Binary.com celebrates 200,000 Facebook Fans!
+title: "Binary.com celebrates 200,000 Facebook Fans!"
+language: en
-permalink: /Binarydotcom-celebrates-200000-facebook-likes/
+permalink: /en/Binarydotcom-celebrates-200000-facebook-likes/
 excerpt: "We would just like to thank all of you who helped the Binary.com home page achieves its most recent milestone of 200,000 Facebook fans!
 We greatly value and ..."
 ---